Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Concluding Remarks

 \paragraph{Limitations}

-The main limitations of our work stem from assumptions about actionability.
-In this work, we have used a conservative set of assumptions that reflect indisputable constraints.
-In effect, responsiveness scores under these constraints can flag individuals with fixed predictions.
-However, we may not guarantee recourse as individuals may face additional constraints that we are not aware of.
-In practice, we can mitigate these issues by highlighting additional features, reporting features that exceed a minimal level of responsiveness, or eliciting constraints from decision subjects~\citep[see e.g.,][]{esfahani2024exploiting,de2022personalized,koh2024understanding}.
-We have also restricted our attention to settings where interventions lead to deterministic causal effects on downstream features.
-In principle, our machinery can handle settings where interventions induce probabilistic effects on downstream features~\citep{karimi2021interventions,dominguez2022adversarial,von2022fairness}: given an individual probabilistic graphical model, we can compute a responsiveness score reflecting the expected recourse rate.
-Nevertheless, these causal assumptions are difficult to validate at an individual level and thus require an approach to measure responsiveness in a way that is robust to misspecification.
+In applications like lending, actionability of features can be ambiguous; practitioners need to make assumptions on how features can change.
+In this work, we measured the responsiveness of features with respect to a conservative set of assumptions---indisputable constraints on how individuals can change their features.
+In this regime, our responsiveness scores can flag individuals with fixed predictions; but, we may not guarantee recourse as consumers may face additional constraints that we did not enforce.
+In practice, we can mitigate these issues by highlighting features that exceed a minimal level of responsiveness, or by eliciting constraints from decision subjects~\citep[see e.g.,][]{esfahani2024exploiting,de2022personalized,koh2024understanding}.

-\paragraph{Broader Applications} Our framework for measuring feature responsiveness extends to various contexts beyond consumer finance.
-More broadly, responsiveness scores can evaluate model behavior in relation to user inputs or interactions.
-For instance, in content moderation, these scores can assess a model's robustness against strategic manipulations.
-In criminal justice applications, they can determine whether a model responds inappropriately to changes in protected attributes (e.g., sex) or appropriately to relevant factors (e.g., type of criminal offense).

 \nottoggle{blind}{